Jr1213/udacity-project-one/README.md

 # Udacity Landing Page Project

-the first assngment for udacity nanodegre of web developing profisin
+the first assignment for udacity nanodegree of web developing professional

 # Dependencies